Cunningham Township Supervisor's Office

 CTSO seeks to address the roots of poverty– lack of employment, unequal distribution of wealth and income, and discrimination—through program development, policy change, and public education.
 We produce white papers and educate local leaders on the local conditions of poverty, discrimination, state of social services, and gaps in the safety net, advocating for systems change as needed.

 In addition, our elected Supervisor Danielle Chynoweth, serves on the Champaign Urbana Public Health Board, by statute, and Housing Authority of Champaign County, by appointment by the City of Urbana.

-Within 2 weeks of the date an application is received, an intake appointment is set.
-We make decisions on applications within 30 days of the date we receive them.
+Within 2-3 weeks of the date a complete application is received, we will issue a decision.
+We will contact applicants with any questions.
+Please make sure we have a way to reach you via phone, text or email.
 Missing documents or information may cause a denial or need to re-apply.
 Applicants have the right to appeal decisions by the Supervisor and be given a fair hearing by the Champaign County Public Aid Committee.